ctralie/linmdtw/README.md

 This repository contains an implementation of the linear memory, parallelizable algorithm for Dynamic Time Warping (DTW) described in [1], which we refer to as ``linmdtw'' for short.
 This algorithm can be used to align multivarite time series that are re-parameterized version of each other, such as audio of different orchestral performances.
 Please refer to the notebooks for examples.

-This repository also contains efficient cython implementations of FastDTW [2] and Memory-Restricted Multiscale DTW (MrMsDtw).
+This repository also contains efficient cython implementations of FastDTW [2], Memory-Restricted Multiscale DTW (MrMsDtw) [3], and globally constrained DTW with a Sakoe-Chiba band (so-called "cdtw").
 Please refer to the examples for usage.

 For simplicity of implementation, we have restricted our focus to multivariate time series in Euclidean spaces, but pull requests are welcome!